CACOR is a non-governmental organization

 The premise of the process was to recognize and reinforce the interdependence of the economy, society and the environment.
 One pillar is not adjacent to the other, they are connected to each other.
 By developing measurable indicators that take the pulse of each pillar, and thus go beyond a single monetary measure of progress (GDP), we are able to recognize this dynamic in a consistent and systematic way.
 The indicators therefore allow governments to be more effective in monitoring the various pillars and in taking actions to develop a prosperous, inclusive and green Quebec.
 The lack of frequent reporting regarding these pillars limits the public’s ability to hold our policymakers and other various actors accountable for the results of their actions on important aspects to the daily lives of Quebecers.
 By having at our disposal a broad range of indicators that measure society’s progress, we ensure that collective well-being and quality of life increase as inclusive for all of Quebec.

 Daily melt extent mapping for Greenland Ice Sheet has resumed (as of April 2022), while mapping for the Antarctic Ice Sheet has suspended for its winter season.
 Calibration of yearly melt detection requires analysis of the springtime snow conditions by a separate program.
 See our March 18, 2013 post for more discussion of melt calibration.
-A full analysis for the 2021-2022 melt season on the Antarctic Ice Sheet will be coming soon.
+Full analysis for the 2021-2022 and subsequent melt seasons on the Antarctic Ice Sheet are published periodically.

 Explore an interactive diagram to learn more about the carbon cycle.
 After opening the link, click on the different labels to view short video clips or images about different parts of the cycle.